MikeHopley/ftl-ships-strategy/index.md

 You urgently need extra offence, since you **cannot** harm ships with two shields.
 On the other hand, your bad offence makes you vulnerable.
 A good compromise might be to rush shields-3, but consider delaying shields-4.

+If your weapons take one damage, you can still attack.
+Fire the ion then switch to the laser (you can wait to see if the ion hits).

 Remember to use your Engi for manning and repairs; you only have 10% dodge anyway.
 Walk them towards weapons during the FTL jump.
 Consider venting below 50% oxygen to reduce the chance of enemies targeting weapons.
 Your repair drones make this quite safe, but the layout is a little awkward.
 Rather than venting important rooms (like shields, weapons, or medbay), turn off O2 to get the oxygen a little lower.

 Try crew kills when safe (ion the O2)!
 This is one reason not to delay shields-4 too long.